Snowdar/asv-subtools/README.md

 ## Ready to Start
 ### 1. Install Kaldi
 The Pytorch-training has less relation to Kaldi, but we have not provided other interfaces to concatenate acoustic features and training now.
-So if you don't want to use Kaldi, it is easy to change the [libs.egs.egs.ChunkEgs](./pytorch/libs/egs/egs.py) class where the features are given to Pytorch only by [torch.utils.data.Dataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset).
-Of course, you should also change the interface of extracting x-vector after training done.
-And most of scripts which requires Kaldi could be not available, such as subtools/makeFeatures.sh and subtools/augmentDataByNoise.sh etc..
+So if you don't want to use Kaldi, you could change the [libs.egs.egs.ChunkEgs](./pytorch/libs/egs/egs.py) class where the features are given to Pytorch only by [torch.utils.data.Dataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset).
+Besides, you should also change the interface of extracting x-vector after training done.
+Note that, most of scripts which require Kaldi could be not available in this case, such as subtools/makeFeatures.sh and subtools/augmentDataByNoise.sh.

 **If you prefer to use Kaldi, then install Kaldi firstly w.r.t http://www.kaldi-asr.org/doc/install.html.**